Ernest Cherizard: 5 Fast Facts You Need to Know

 “I can’t say what I’d like to say about him …he’s a male, not a man.
 Not much of a man to shoot two females and a child.”

-Elensky said police arrived to the Citrus Ridge Apartment Complex and found Guillume shot dead outside Normil’s apartment.
-Inside, police found Normil shot and in the kitchen of the apartment, the little girl shot three times with one shot going through her head.
-She was alive and flown to she was flown to a Level One Trauma Center at Orlando Regional Medical Center.
+Elensky said police arrived at the Citrus Ridge Apartment Complex and found Guillume shot dead outside Normil’s apartment.
+Inside, police found Normil shot, and in the kitchen of the apartment, Frenel, shot three times with one shot going through her head.
+She was flown to a Level One Trauma Center at Orlando Regional Medical Center.
+She died Saturday night.

-Elensky said the girl, who appears on her mothers Facebook page but whom Heavy will not name until authorities do, underwent emergency surgery and is not reported to be on life support.

 After the murders, suspect Cherizard fled.
 Police have been hunting him since Friday night.